cal2195/Sandbox/README.md

 ### Is it only the terminal that's sandboxed?
 Anything that's done from within that terminal is also sandboxed!
 So if you run `firefox` from within a sandbox, it will also be part of the sandbox!
 You can also run your file manager or text editor to view the files within the sandbox!

+### Am I able to sandbox an application without using the shell?
+Yes you can!
+Just add the command for the application after the flags!

+`sandbox -pn webdev firefox` - Will immediately run **firefox** in a sandbox called *webdev*!

+If you need to **pass in parameters**, make sure you enclose them in quotes!

+`sandbox -pn stay "mousepad /home/cal/Sandbox/README.md"`

 ### Is it speed or security you're after?
 Sandbox also supports **RAM Disks**, which being backed by your RAM has some interesting pros!
 #### Pros